aridjayarecipes/cutesrecipes.web.app/content/post/2320-how-to-make-quick-jamaican-christmas-cake.md

 - "In a large bowl cream sugar and butter.
 Then add eggs mix well"
 - "Add molasses, browning, blended fruit mixture, lime juice, vanilla, almond extract and stir"
 - "Add flour, nutmeg, cloves, all spice, baking powder, cinnamon, salt, lime zest and stir.
 Do not over mix"
 - "Pour the batter into your baking pans and bake for 1hr.
 You can put some cherries in the center of the batter if you wish.
-Stick a toothpick in the middle to ensure it&#39;s done.
-Tooth pick will come out clean if it&#39;s done.
+Stick a toothpick in the middle to ensure it's done.
+Tooth pick will come out clean if it's done.
 Enjoy!"
 categories:
 - Recipe
 tags: